 The MSU-CVM Anesthesia section provides service to both the large and small animal sides of the hospital.
 Dogs, cats, and horses are the most common patients, however, rabbits, birds, pocket pets, cows, pigs, lions, and tigers have all been anesthetized by the service.
-The Anesthesia Team is led by Andrew Claude, DVM, Diplomate ACVA, board-certified anesthesiologist.
+The Anesthesia Team is led by Robert Meyer and Claudio Natalini, DVM, Diplomates ACVAA, board-certified anesthesiologists.
 The anesthesia team is responsible for teaching the concepts and applications of anesthesia to 2nd and 3rd year veterinary students and veterinary technology students.

 Simone Hinz, DVM, BSc - Clinical Instructor

 Tonya Graham, CVT, VTS

 Nancy Pounds, CVT

 In order to provide some information about the service, a list of FAQs has been compiled and will hopefully address any questions concerning the anesthesia service of MSU-CVM.
 If you have other questions, however, please contact the clinician in charge of your pet’s care.

 What information do I need to provide when I bring my pet to MSU-CVM?

 This is a general answer for any service to which you are bringing your pet in to be seen - whether or not it will involve anesthesia.
 Be sure to notify the student or clinician taking your pet’s history of any medications (even monthly heartworm prevention, deworming regimen or flea treatment) your pet may be taking or that your referring veterinarian may have given.
 It is your job as your pet’s owner to provide a complete picture of your pet’s history and any other information that may be important to the evaluation of your pet.
 The information you provide about your pet will be used in conjunction with your pet’s physical exam and diagnostic tests in order to determine course of treatment and specifically the anesthetic protocol.

 What should I expect when my pet needs anesthesia?